antsankov/go-live/README.md

 ### Docker
 To build the image locally:

 `make docker`

-or if you would like to pull the image from Dockerhub:
+*OR* If you would like to pull the image pre-built from Dockerhub:

 `docker pull antsankov/go-live`

-To run (this will serve the current directory on port 9000):
+To run (will serve current directory on port 9000):

 `docker run --rm -v "${PWD}":/workdir -p 9000:9000 antsankov/go-live go-live`

 ### Windows